 Large rock along the SR 20 embankment contributes to degradation of fish habitat in the Skagit River.
 March 2021.

 WSDOT’s Chronic Environmental Deficiencies (CED) program has been working on a solution to the erosion and flooding problem.
-The purpose of the CED Program is to proactively implement long-term, nature-based, fish-friendly solutions at frequent repair sites along WSDOT’s river-adjacent highways.
+The purpose of the CED Program is to proactively implement long-term, nature-based, fish-friendly retrofits at frequent repair sites along WSDOT’s river-adjacent highways.
 These aim to work with watershed processes that often occur on a large scale.

-A large portion of the floodplain of the O’Brian Reach is already dedicated to conservation use and managed by organizations working toward salmon recovery in the basin.
+A large portion of the floodplain of the O’Brian Reach is undeveloped, already dedicated to conservation use and managed by organizations working toward salmon recovery in the basin.
 This presented an opportunity to collaborate with potential conservation partners on a large-scale approach that addresses both problems, instead of implementing a site-specific solution adjacent to the highway.

 Floodplain habitat in the O'Brian reach across the river from SR 20 that could be potentially enhanced.
 This property is already in conservation use.
 December 2019.